 Her second novel, The Tiger Rising, went on to become a National Book Award Finalist.
 Since then, the master storyteller has written for a wide range of ages, including two comical early-chapter-book series - Mercy Watson, which stars a "porcine wonder" with an obsession for buttered toast, and Bink & Gollie, which celebrates the tall and short of a marvelous friendship - as well as a luminous holiday picture book, Great Joy.

-Her latest novel, Flora & Ulysses: The Illuminated Adventures, was released in fall 2013 to great acclaim, including five starred reviews, and was an instant New York Times bestseller.
+Her latest novel, Flora & Ulysses: The Illuminated Adventures, won the 2014 Newbery Medal.
+It was released in fall 2013 to great acclaim, including five starred reviews, and was an instant New York Times bestseller.
 Flora & Ulysses is a laugh-out-loud story filled with eccentric, endearing characters and featuring an exciting new format - a novel interspersed with comic-style graphic sequences and full-page illustrations, all rendered in black and white by up-and-coming artist K. G. Campbell.
 It was a 2013 Parents' Choice Gold Award Winner and was chosen by Amazon, Publishers Weekly, Kirkus Reviews, and Common Sense Media as a Best Book of the Year.

 DiCamillo, the newly named National Ambassador for Young People's Literature for 2014-2015, says about stories, "When we read together, we connect.
 Together, we see the world.
 Together, we see one another."
 Born in Philadelphia, the author lives in Minneapolis, where she faithfully writes two pages a day, five days a week.